 Explore more: Keep your heart racing with these outdoor adventures in Chicago, from rock climbing to paddleboarding.

-Fittingly, the Chicago Architecture Center is located at One Illinois Center in a building designed by modernist genius Ludwig Mies van der Rohe.
+The Chicago Architecture Center is located just off the Chicago Riverwalk at One Illinois Center, a building designed by modernist genius Ludwig Mies van der Rohe.
 The CAC is a gateway to discovering Chicago’s architectural legacy.
-The center offers over 85 docent-led tours, as well as exciting programs and innovative interactive exhibits, including the engaging Skyscraper Gallery and Building Tall exhibit.
+The center offers over 85 docent-led tours, as well as exciting interactive exhibits, including the engaging Skyscraper Gallery and Building Tall exhibit.

-The five-story McCormick Bridgehouse & Chicago River Museum celebrates Chicago’s famed moveable bridges, and gives you the opportunity to peek inside a historic landmark bridgehouse.
+The five-story McCormick Bridgehouse & Chicago River Museum celebrates Chicago’s famed moveable bridges and gives you the opportunity to peek inside a historic landmark bridgehouse.
 At river level, you can view the massive gears that move Chicago’s famous bridges up and down.
 As you ascend, you’ll learn all about the Chicago River.
 Once at the very top, you’ll be treated to magnificent 360-degree views of the city.
-You can also take tower tours, view the moveable bridges in action during a bridge lift viewing or breakfast, and sign up for other special tours.
+You can also take tower tours, view the moveable bridges in action during a bridge lift, and sign up for other special tours.

 If you’re looking for a tranquil spot for a timeout from the bustling city, stop by the Vietnam Veteran’s Memorial Plaza.
-The monument here commemorates the men and women across America who lost their lives in the Vietnam War.
 It’s one of the largest memorials in the nation outside of Washington, D.C.